Loginistaken/Orbimint/whitepaper.md

     Governance and Community Involvement: Orbimint is governed by a decentralized autonomous organization (DAO), where community members and token holders can propose and vote on protocol upgrades, ensuring transparency and inclusivity in the network’s evolution.

+This project integrates suggestions from:

+• OpenAI ChatGPT
+• Community-driven open-source tools